2025 Fair dates: August 7 - 10, 2025

 Superintendents will submit judge’s names by the posted deadline or report the inability of securing required judges.

-Superintendents will turn in all the “end of Fair” paperwork no later than 12 noon of post-Fair Monday.
+Superintendents will turn in all the “end of Fair” paperwork no later than noon of post-Fair Monday.

 ANIMAL HEALTH REQUIREMENTS

 Individual health certificates are not required for entry.
-Fair veterinary staff will inspect all animal species that are entered or will reside on the Pierce County Fairgrounds during the duration of the Fair and will determine that all animal species are free from contagious disease and ectoparasites.
-Fair veterinarians MUST AND WILL reject any animal with infectious or contagious disease or ectoparasites.
-Fair veterinarians may also reject an exhibit animal in a state of poor health.
+Fair Veterinary staff will inspect all animal species that are entered or will reside on the Pierce County Fairgrounds during the duration of the Fair and will determine that all animal species are free from contagious disease and ectoparasites.
+Fair Veterinarians MUST AND WILL reject any animal with infectious or contagious disease or ectoparasites.
+Fair Veterinarians may also reject an exhibit animal in a state of poor health.
 Exhibitors should be aware that RINGWORM, WARTS, PINKEYE, STRANGLES, CONTAGIOUS ECTHYMA, SCABIES, LICE, TICKS, AND FLEAS, all fall into these categories.
-Any animal rejected by veterinarians is not eligible for show and must be removed from the grounds.
-The Fair veterinarian’s professional decision as to the health status of an animal is final and shall be upheld by the Fair Board of Directors.
+Any animal rejected by Veterinarians is not eligible for show and must be removed from the grounds.
+The Fair Veterinarian’s professional decision as to the health status of an animal is final and shall be upheld by the Fair Board of Directors.
 No animal from any quarantined area or premise will be permitted to enter any Fair.

 In addition, the Pierce County Fair reserves the right to specify additional requirements to control infectious and/or contagious diseases to improve the aesthetic quality of each livestock, poultry, or companion animal exhibit.
 Animals exhibiting disease symptoms during the course of the Fair will be asked to leave by the Department Superintendent or Fair staff.